NXLog Documentation

 Syslog messages can be filtered by the $Message field values using regular expressions.

 Example 9.
-Filtering by message field
+Filtering syslog by the message field

 The configuration below reads log messages from the Linux kernel using the im_kernel module.
 In the Exec block, messages are parsed using the parse_syslog_bsd() procedure from the xm_syslog module.